 While you can pretty much go anywhere on the casino side of a hotel/casino property if you’re not staying there, the hotel side of the property is more restrictive.

-Most casinos have many floors and you can take the elevators to bars and attractions on different floors but there are usually separate elevators for hotel guests that access the rooms and amenities of the hotel.
-These you cannot use without an active room key.
+Most casinos have many floors, and you can take the elevators to bars and attractions on different levels, but there are usually separate elevators for hotel guests that access the rooms and amenities of the hotel.
+You cannot use these without an active room key.

 For instance, you can’t go to the hotel’s fitness room or business center if you’re not staying in the hotel.
 The hotel guests have paid a resort fee as part of their stay for these features.
 You can see my article about resort fees for a full explanation here.